 Sustainable and Resilient Communities focuses on applied, service-learning projects in the Kilimanjaro region of Tanzania.
-Students will contribute to the sustainability of a partnered community’s long-term food, water, energy, and health systems in conjunction with the School of Environment and Natural Resources (SENR) study abroad program.
+Students will contribute to the sustainability of a partnered community’s long-term food, water, energy, and health systems.
 In addition to participating in service in a global context, students will explore the complex challenges and opportunities of sustainable development in rural Tanzania.

 Upon completion of this course, students will be able to: